-Sales people need to prioritize delivering more compact and focused sales stories that tap directly into their customers’ needs.
+Sales people need to prioritise delivering more compact and focused sales stories that tap directly into their customers’ needs.

 The aim of the game from a digital selling standpoint is to create an immediate sense of rapport and get to the heart of the narrative by helping prospects fill in gaps in their research while offering a valuable solution to their problem.

 Building a bond and creating an impactful sales story is easier said than done when you have 30 minutes or less—but it is possible.
 Here are some practical tips for success: